geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 Be the [FOSS4G](https://wiki.osgeo.org/wiki/FOSS4G) change you want to see in the world\!

-1. We plan to keep this post updated with new developments such as the release of Ubuntu 20.04 (due to be released [2020-04-23](https://itsfoss.com/ubuntu-20-04-release-features/)) and R 4.0.0 (due to be released the day after, on
+1. I plan to keep this post updated with new developments such as the release of Ubuntu 20.04 (due to be released [2020-04-23](https://itsfoss.com/ubuntu-20-04-release-features/)) and R 4.0.0 (due to be released the day after, on